LIDA-Data-Analytics-Team/igtraining/index.md

 # Welcome

-Here you will find information about some of the platforms and services LIDA supports.
+Here is the information governance training modules.
+Data Protection and Information Security.

-Please use the navigation menu or the search bar to find your page of interest.
+Please use the navigation menu to select the module you want to complete.
+There are questions to be completed at the end of each module.

-If you have any comments or suggestions for these pages please feel free to contact a member of the Data Analytics Team at [dat@leeds.ac.uk](mailto:dat@leeds.ac.uk
+If you have any comments or suggestions for these pages please feel free to contact a member of the Data Analytics Team at [dat@leeds.ac.uk](mailto:dat@leeds.ac.uk)
-)